sacredbanana/AmigaGPT/README.md

 - ### State-of-the-art language model

 **AmigaGPT** uses the GPT-4 architecture developed by OpenAI to generate coherent, context-aware responses to your input.

-Seamless integration with AmigaOS: AmigaGPT takes full advantage of the AmigaOS API to provide a smooth, native user experience.
+- ### Seamless integration with AmigaOS

+AmigaGPT takes full advantage of the latest AmigaOS 3.2 API to provide a smooth, native user experience without the need to have third party frameworks installed.

 - ### UI customisation